-How to Use an RGB multicolor LED with Pulse Width Modulation (PWM) on the Raspberry Pi
+How to Use Pulse Width Modulation (PWM) on an RGB LED and the Raspberry Pi

-How to Use an RGB multicolor LED with Pulse Width Modulation (PWM) on the Raspberry Pi
+How to Use Pulse Width Modulation (PWM) on an RGB LED and the Raspberry Pi

 If you buy a kit with random LEDs, wires, switches, etc, you’re likely to end up with one or two of those funky little LEDs that appears to be white, and has 4 wires instead of 2.
-I had set mine aside and made a mental note to figure it out later… well, I’m bored with regular LEDs so that time has come!
+I had set mine aside and made a mental note to figure it out later – well, that time has come!

 RGB_Light-emitting_diode